Reunion FAQ

 Special housing for families with children is available.
 Simply request the family-housing option on the registration form.
 This kid-friendly space is limited, so be sure to register early.

-Your first stop should be the Registration Center located in the Burton Morgan Center, Room 218.
+Your first stop should be the Welcome and Registration Center.
 There you will receive a packet containing your name tag(s), ticket(s), an updated weekend schedule, campus maps, and other information needed for the Weekend.
 If you are staying on campus, your registration packet will also include your dorm room key.

 Go to the Campus Safety / Switchboard Office located on the Visitor Level (P1) of the Parking Garage adjacent to the Burton D. Morgan Center.
 A Safety Officer will let you into your room.
 The next morning, check in at the Registration Desk to pick up your weekend packet and dorm room key.